LennysLounge/ACC-Race-Control/README.md

 ACC Race Control uses the ACC Broadcasting API to connect to the game and reports any contact between cars, it can then send any incidents to a Google Spreadsheet which allows stewards to monitor and investigate by accessing the spreadsheet.
 Easy as that.

 This tool was developed together with ACCSimSeries on Simracing.gp.
-It it used almost daily by around six stewards to monitor to races with more than 40 cars.
+It it used almost daily by around six stewards to monitor races with more than 40 cars.
 If you click the link below you can see how we use it to create the stewarding reports, this example is for 2x30 minute races with 40 drivers taking part.
+**Example steward report:**
 https://docs.google.com/spreadsheets/d/1SSMe8Vte0beENZtI6sL49uqkfW1_s01DtV1A2Kuew8s/edit?usp=sharing

 Without this tool that would not be possible.